Exaucée Kizinga

-Exaucée Kizinga Ndjoli (born 31 January 2004), known as Exaucée Kizinga, is a DR Congolese footballer, who plays as a left winger and a left back for Ataşehir Belediyespor in the Turkish Women's Super League, and the DR Congo women's national team.
+Exaucée Kizinga Ndjoli (born 31 January 2004), known as Exaucée Kizinga, is a DR Congolese footballer, who last played as a left winger and a left back for Newcastle Jets in the A-League Women, and the DR Congo women's national team.

 Club career

 In 2022, Kizinga moved to Turkey to play in the Turkish Women's Super League for Ataşehir Belediyespor.

+In November 2023, Kizinga joined Australian club Newcastle Jets.
+She left the club 18 days after joining without making an appearance.

 International career

 Kizinga capped for the DR Congo at senior level during the 2020 CAF Women's Olympic Qualifying Tournament (third round).